rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

         result[label] += counts[key] / shots
     return result
 ```
-8. We create another functions that classifies our data.
+8. Finally, we create a function that classifies our data.
 It takes in data and parameters.
 For every data point in the dataset we assign the parameters to the feature map and the parameters to the variational circuit.
 We then evolve our system and store the quantum circuit.
-We then measure each circuit and return the probabilities based on the bit string and class labels
+We measure each circuit and return the probabilities based on the bit string and class labels  @Rodney please explain more why we store multiple circuits
 ```python
 def classify(self, x_list, params):
     """